 The initial evaluation report was submitted with the 2004 Annual Report.
 The report indicated that alternatively fueled engines with sufficient power ratings for a transfer truck application were not available at that time.
 The insufficient power issue in a transfer truck application was not overcome in continuing studies through 2015, making it infeasible for USA Waste to implement this requirement at that time.
 A new evaluation report, reviewed by the SCAQMD, was performed in 2019.
 The 2019 study identified the new ISX12N engine produces the minimum required power and torque in daily transfer operations and thus, can meet payload and road grade requirements.
 Further, the new engine is now certified to CARB's optional low NOx standard (OLNS) at 0.02 g NOx/bhp-hr, meaning it can provide this power and torque at near-zero emission levels.
-As of January 1, 2020, USA Waste has retired its four older diesel transfer trucks and 100% of the transfer loads going to El Sobrante from Carson are now being delivered via natural gas transfer trucks.
+As of January 1, 2021, USA Waste has retired all diesel transfer trucks and 100% of the transfer trucks owned and operated by USA Waste going to EI Sobrante are now being delivered via natural gas transfer trucks.
 USA Waste will continue to evaluate this mitigation measure in future reports.

-The project shall provide the required emission reductions of $NO_X$ and ROG sufficient to cause no net increase of project emissions.
+The project shall provide the required emission reductions of NO_x and ROG sufficient to cause no net increase of project emissions.
 (Responsible Agencies: SCAQMD, RCDWR)

-The "Annual 2020 Mitigation Monitoring Program Status Report, Air Quality Mitigation Measure AQ-13, El Sobrante Landfill, Corona, California", prepared by SCS Engineers and dated September 25, 2019, provides both a summary of the site's emission inventory for stationary, mobile, and construction sources and a summary of the emission increases, or reductions, from the various site emission sources from the baseline year of 2001 to the 2020 projected emissions (included in Appendix).
-Based on the report's results, it is forecast that there will be an emission reduction of 639.2 lbs/day for NOx and 3.0 lbs/day for ROG.
+The "Annual 2021 Mitigation Monitoring Program Status Report, Air Quality Mitigation Measure AQ-13, El Sobrante Landfill, Corona, California", prepared by SCS Engineers and dated September 30, 2020, provides both a summary of the site's emission inventory for stationary, mobile, and construction sources and a summary of the emission increases, or reductions, from the various site emission sources from the baseline year of 2001 to the 2021 projected emissions (included in Appendix).
+Based on the report's results, it is forecast that there will be an emission reduction of 781.1 lbs/day for NOx and 13.4 lbs/day for ROG.
 These reductions are achieved by the use of transfer trucks in place of packer trucks.
-No emission offsets were required for 2020, and the project is in compliance with this mitigation measure.
+No emission offsets were required for 2021, and the project is in compliance with this mitigation measure.